President: Tim Dodds

 Tim served 13 years in local government as a Ward Councillor with the former City of Henley & Grange and the amalgamated City of Charles Sturt.
 He remains heavily involved in the community as a current director on the board of the West Beach and Districts Community (Bendigo) Bank.

 Tim joined the board of Bowls SA in 2016 as an independent director and with a passion for the game of bowls and a strong work ethic, he will ensure the member clubs and its members are well represented and consulted as they go about their chosen sport.

 Isidoro (or Issy as he is better known) was elected onto the the Bowls SA Board for a two year term at the 2018 AGM.

 Issy is a qualified panel beater and former owner of a crash repair business.
 He purchased a farm in 1982, and to this day he continues to run farms in partnership with his son.
 Issy is a past board member of the Bordertown Hospital, a past board member of the SE Regional Development Board, a past Councillor of local government, and has served two terms as Chairman (Mayor).

-Issy is a past Board member and President of Bordertown Bowling Club and a past President and Vice President of the Upper South East Association.
+Issy is a past board member and President of Bordertown Bowling Club and a past President and Vice President of the Upper South East Bowling Association.
 He has been playing Bowls for 30 years and during that time has been a fours, triples and singles champion.

 Issy’s aim as a Board Director of Bowls SA is to strengthen relationships between Bowls SA and regional clubs, to explore the benefits of a Country Bowls Association, to acknowledge the contribution of senior players to bowls, and to attract members that are unable to play more vigorous sports.